Monday, December 23, 2024

 It should be noted that now local administrations and private developers who install “shelter stops” act at their own peril and risk, since they are guided not by DBN, but by DSTU (state standard of Ukraine).

-Indeed, since the first of March last year, DSTU 9195:2022 (“Prefabricated protective structures of modular type civil protection”) has been in force.
-It sets requirements for the design and construction of such “shelter stops” with a capacity of up to 50 people.
+Indeed, since the first of March last year, DSTU 9195:2022 (“Prefabricated protective structures of modular type civil protection”) has been in effect.
+It sets out requirements for the design and construction of such “shelter stops” with a capacity of up to 50 people.

 “GSN has a higher power than DSTU, and theoretically all these actions could become the subject of investigation by law enforcement,” admits Sergei Svyatoshenko.